 Salt Lake City has four distinct seasons, but you find it difficult to complain about any of them.
 Winters can be cold and long, but they are always dry and sunny.

 There is something truly unique and captivating about this part of America.
 Our personal opinion is not based on a thriving economy or abundant nature only.
 We visited many times and attested the next:

 - People are amazingly friendly, welcoming, and inclusive there.
 Maybe it takes roots from the Mormon religion, we are not sure, but every single person we met showed his/her genuine care, respect, and politeness.

 - Salt Lake City is very, very family and kid-friendly.
 Everything is based on the family.
 Even if you don’t have your own children you will still recognize how much emphasis local culture places on families and on family time together.

 - We were very surprised about the level of moral climate and values of the communities there.

 For example, there is no legalized gambling in the state, alcohol at the lounge or bar cannot be ordered by itself without any food, and grocery stores don’t offer any alcoholic products except packaged beer.

-Locals also believe in a pure language and rarely swear or curse.
-If it happens (c’cmon of course it happens) then “code language” with substitute profanities is used.
+Locals also believe in pure language and rarely swear or curse.
+And when it happens then “code language” with substitute profanities is used.
 You know, to keep them in good graces.
 They use “heck”, “dang” and “shot the front door” phrases which we found hilarious.

 - And of course nature!
 It is amazing!
 There is so much within an hour or two from a city.
 Nearby Park City is a gateway to lots of adventure.
-Five national parks, mountains, lakes, waterfalls and so much more you can find in Utah state.
-Living in Salt Lake makes it easier to get to see that beauty.
+Road tripping in Utah is so much fun.
+Five national parks, mountains, lakes, waterfalls, canyons… oh, you can find all of that in Utah state.
+And Living in Salt Lake makes it easier to get to see that beauty.